-constipation, nausea, sleepiness, vomiting, tiredness, headache, dizziness abdominal pain.
-Call your healthcare provider if you have any of these symptom tiredness, headache, dizziness and they are severe and they are severe.
-Set emergency medical help or call 911 right away if you have: trouble breathing, shortness of breath, fast hearbeat, chest pain, swelling of your face, tongue, or throat, extreme drowsiness, light-headedness when changing positions, feeling faint, agitation, high body temperature, trouble walking, stiff muscles, or mental changes such as confusion.
-These are not all the possible side effects of Hydrocodone Bitartrate and Acetaminophen blobb.
-Tablets.
+constipation, nausea, sleepiness, vomiting, tiredness, headache, dizzines abdominal pain.
+Call your healthcare provider if you have any of these sympton and they are severe.
+Get emergency medical help or call 911 right away if you have: trouble breathing, shortness of breath, fast heartbeat, chest pain, swelling of your face, tongue, or throat, extreme drowsiness, light-headedness when changing positions, feeling faint, agitation, high body temperature, trouble walking, stiff positions, reening faint, agration, nigh body temperature, touble wanning, sun muscles, or mental changes such as confusion.
+These are not all the possible side effects of Hydrocodone Bitartrate and Acetaminophen Tablets.
 Call your healthcare provider for medical advice about side effects.
-You may report side effects to Camber Pharmaceuticals Inc., at 1-866-495-8330 or FDA at -800-FDA-1088.
-For more information go to dailymed.nlm.nih.gov Medication Guide available at http://camberpharma.com/medication-guides Manufactured by: ticals.
-Inc. Ascent Pharma Central Islip, NY 11722 Manufactured for: Camber Pharmaceuticals, Inc Piscataway, NJ 08854 This Medication Guide has been approved by the U.S. Food and Drug Administration.
-Revised: 09/23
+You may report side effects to Camber Pharmaceuticals Inc., at 1-866-495-8330 or FDA at 1-800-FDA-1088.
+For more information go to dailymed.nlm.nih.gov Medication Guide available at http://camberpharma.com/medication-guides Manufactured by: Ascent Pharmaceuticals, Inc. Central Islip, NY 11722 Manufactured for: Camber Pharmaceutic Piscataway, NJ 08854 uticals, Inc This Medication Guide has been approved by the U.S. Food and Drug Administration.
+Revised: 01/24